islamdidarmd/Codeforces-Companion/README.md

 # Codeforces-Companion
-A Companion app for codeforces that runs on Android.
+A Companion app for codeforces.

 Used Clean Code Multi Module architecture.
 UI is built with jetpack compose